markhealy/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 - *liferay-plugin-package.properties*: This file describes the plugin to Liferay's hot deployer.
 Dependency JAR files (`.jar`) can be configured in this file.
-If a portlet plugin has dependencies on particular `.jar` files that already come with Liferay, you can specify them in this file and the hot deployer will modify the `.war` file on deployment to copy those `.jar` files from inside the `.war` file.
+If a portlet plugin has dependencies on particular `.jar` files that already come with Liferay, you can specify them in this file.
+The hot deployer will modify the `.war` file on deployment to copy those `.jar` files from inside the `.war` file.
 That way you don't have to include the `.jars` yourself and the `.war` will be lighter.

 **Client Side Files** are the `.jsp`, `.css`, and JavaScript files that you write to implement your portlet's user interface.
-These files should go in the `docroot` folder somewhere—either in the root of the folder or in a folder structure of their own.
+These files should go in the `docroot` folder somewhere--either in the root of the folder or in a folder structure of their own.
 Remember that with portlets you are only dealing with a portion of the HTML document that is getting returned to the browser.
 Any HTML code you have in your client side files should be free of global tags such as